 Click here for information on parking at CHW.

 What happens in the ED?

-A clerical staff member will need to take a record of your child’s name, home address and Medicare Card details.
-This paperwork will usually be completed after your child is seen by the Triage Nurse.
+You will be asked to speak to a clerical staff member.
+They will need to take a record of your child’s name, home address and Medicare Card details.
+This information will usually be collected after your child is seen by the Triage Nurse.
 If your child needs to be urgently treated, this may be completed at a later stage.